 I consider myself a reader.
 I read for a living.

-Until recently I’ve been a tenured professor of literature and chair of American Studies at Roskilde University.
-After I quit the academia because I got tired of dullness and lies, I expanded my cartomantic business and launched into all sorts of fine art projects, from photography to book design.
+Until my retirement I was a tenured professor of literature and chair of American Studies at Roskilde University.
+After I quit the academia mainly because I got tired of dullness, I expanded my cartomantic enterprise and launched into all sorts of fine art projects, from photography to book design.

 In the academic world my credentials are two doctorates (PhD and Dr.Phil, habilitation).
 In the cartomantic world my credentials are the ability to prompt exclamations marks: ‘This reading has changed my life!
 This teaching has revolutionised my readings!’

 I combine consciously my academic training with the idea of being inspired.
-I write about inspirited states and perform acts of deconstructing what we take for granted when we read visual text or, generally, when we read ourselves in context.
+I write about inspirited states and perform acts of deconstructing what we take for granted when we read a visual text or, generally, when we read ourselves in context.

 There’s nothing like reading.
-There’s nothing like reading yourself, another person, your place in the world in relation to what you think you know of the world.
+There’s nothing like reading yourself, another person, and your place in the world in relation to what you think you know of the world.

 Reading is mirroring and through mirroring we learn the significance of reflection.
 Reading teaches us how to tell good stories.